CALL FOR PAPERS

 We welcome academics, business leaders, national and European law- and policymakers, representatives from the temporary staffing industry, platform companies, and platform workers to explore and discuss the evolving intersection between law and the platform economy on critical issues that are shaping the future of work.
 Accordingly, scholars and other professionals are invited to present papers across a range of legal research topics including, not limited to:

-- Dispute resolution: role of arbitration, courts, and regulation
+- Dispute resolution: the role of arbitration, courts, and regulation

 - Taxation: the impact of tax design choices on the direction of the platform economy and on the role of workers in platform business models